 Neurodiversity-Affirming Counselling Approach

-• Welcoming stimming, movement, & fidget toys
+• Welcoming stimming, movement, & any position your body feels good in sessions

 • Adding more structure or more flexibility in sessions